If matter were stable all this time (but it isn’t …), then everything would be Fe56

 Fukushima, Japan: Explosion at reactor 1, caused by the accumulation of hydrogen.
 The outer concrete shell is torn apart.
 The steel casing that protects the core holds up.
-Radioactivity near the plant reaches a peak of 1204 microsieverts per hour, about double the limits set
+Radioactivity near the plant reaches a peak of 1204 microsieverts per hour, about double the limits set by Japanese law.

-Fukushima, Japan: the reactors are cooled with sea water, a measure that seems to reassure but reveals a desperate act given the extreme measure.
+Fukushima, Japan: the reactors are cooled with sea water, a measure that seems to reassure but which reveals a desperate act given the extreme measure.

 Fukushima, Japan: The 6 reactors shut down automatically at the start of the 9.0 Ricther scale earthquake.
 However, they are seriously damaged by the subsequent tsunami that puts the automatic cooling system in crisis.

 Professor Sergio Focardi and engineer Andrea Rossi demonstrate in a laboratory in Via dell’Elettricista in Bologna an energy production process that could be cold fusion between Nickel atoms and Hydrogen atoms.
 The energy produced is 15 times higher than that introduced.
-The process is not
+The process is not clear but

 The LHC (Large Hadron Collider) is turned on at CERN in Geneva

-John Archibald Wheeler, one of the greatest physicists of the 20th century, dies of pneumonia at the age of 96, had coined the name “black holes”, had worked with Albert Einstein and Niels Bohr, and had been mentored by talents such as Richard Feynman and
+John Archibald Wheeler, one of the greatest physicists of the 20th century, dies of pneumonia at the age of 96, coined the name “black holes”, had worked with Albert Einstein and Niels Bohr, and had been mentored by talents such as Richard Feynman and Hugh